 NOTE: Senior standing means the student has completed ALL Freshman, Sophomore, and Junior level required engineering courses for their major.

-The goal of the course is for students to learn the product development process and complete a significant electrical, mechanical hardware and software project.
+The goal of the course is for students to learn the product development process and complete a significant electrical, mechanical hardware and software culminating design project.
 The specific learning objectives are:

-- Students will be assigned a mechanical and/or electrical hardware projects.
-Many projects will have a software component.
-Teams of size four to six will be formed based on the level of effort required for the assigned project.
+- Students will be assigned an approved project.
+Teams of four to six students will be formed based on the level of effort required for the assigned project.
+Larger teams may be approved by senior design coordinators.
 The projects come from our faculty, staff, Industrial Advisory Board or students.
-Use the following link to submit project ideas Industrial Project Description Template.
+A Project Approval template will be provided to submit project.

-- Student teams will follow a formal development process to complete their project.
+- Student teams will follow a formal design and development process to complete their project.

 - Students will implement their design.

 - Students will test the resulting system.